arielchuri/autozinefier/croak.md

 &lt;section markdown="1"&gt;
 ## Ranger
 You are gristled loner raised by bears, a storied hunter and tracker, a camoflouged predator shooting from the bush.
 Rangers are warriors of the forest.
-What they lack in hit points, they make up for in pure skill.
+What they lack in hit points, they make up for in luck and skill.

 **Hit points:** A ranger gains 1d8 hit points at each level.